-1. To achieve lasting, stable racial integration, the Fairfax County Board of Supervisors needs to commit to the goal of transforming the dual housing market into a single, unitary housing market.
-It has taken an important first step toward this commitment with the One Fairfax resolution it and the Fairfax County School Board adopted in July 2016.
+1. To achieve lasting, stable racial integration, the Fairfax County Board of Supervisors needs to commit to transforming the dual housing market into a single, unitary housing market.
+The board has taken an important first step toward this commitment with the One Fairfax resolution that it and the Fairfax County School Board adopted in July 2016.
 Carrying out the recommendations of this analysis of impediments will provide many of the tools the county needs to fully implement its One Fairfax resolution, in large part by promoting the expansion of housing choice throughout the county and metropolitan area.
 Many of the impediments noted in this chapter helped create and maintain the dual housing market.
 Many of the recommendations proffered in this chapter address the causes of the dual housing market.
-Implementing them will help transform the distorted dual housing market into a unitary free housing market in which all residents participate and compete for the housing they can afford.
-While it will take many decades to fully accomplish this goal, it can be achieved only if the county publicly commits to achieving this goal and assigns the resources needed while the opportunity exists.
+Implementing the recommendations will help transform the distorted dual housing market into a unitary free housing market in which all residents participate and compete for the housing they can afford.
+While it will take many decades to fully accomplish this goal, it can be achieved only if the county publicly commits to this goal and assigns the resources needed while the opportunity exists.

-On November 21, 2017, the Fairfax County Board of Supervisors publicly published the One Fairfax plan with the goal of considering equity in decisionmaking and in the development and delivery of future policies, program, and services.
+On November 21, 2017, the Fairfax County Board of Supervisors publicly published the One Fairfax plan to considering equity in decision making and in the development and delivery of future policies, program, and services.
 Among the goals of One Fairfax is a commitment to implement housing policies that encourage all who want to live in Fairfax to be able to do so and the provision of a full spectrum of housing opportunities across the county, most notably those in mixed-use areas that are accessible to multiple modes of transport.
-In order to accomplish this goal, all organizations and departments within Fairfax County government are required to conduct analyses, devise plans, set goals, and take actions through specific practices, policies, and initiatives within their purview.
+To accomplish this goal, all organizations and departments within Fairfax County government are required to conduct analyses, devise plans, set goals, and take actions through specific practices, policies, and initiatives within their purview.
 In addition, all agency plans must incorporate data and performance measures that can be analyzed, quantified, and disaggregated to evaluate the extent to which systems are achieving goals identified through racial and social equity action planning.
 Beginning in fiscal year (FY) 2022, individual agency plans will be shared publicly to ensure accountability.

-2. Fairfax County's highest priority should be to work to expand the housing choices of existing and potential new residents beyond the neighborhoods dominated by their own race or ethnicity.
-It needs to make African Americans aware that housing is available to them throughout Fairfax County.
-It needs to make Asians and Hispanics aware that housing is available to them outside enclaves in which concentrations have developed.
-It needs to expand the housing choices of Caucasians to include racially integrated neighborhoods.
+2. Fairfax County's highest priority should be to expand the housing choices of current and potential new residents beyond the neighborhoods dominated by their own race or ethnicity.
+The county needs to make African American households aware that housing is available to them throughout Fairfax County.
+It needs to make Asian and Hispanic households aware that housing is available to them outside enclaves in which concentrations have developed.
+It needs to expand the housing choices of White households to include racially integrated neighborhoods.
 If White households do not continue to move into integrated neighborhoods, these neighborhoods inevitably resegregate.

-Office of Human Rights and Equity Programs (OHREP) staff worked with producers at Channel 16, the county's local TV station, to produce a video for viewership by residents.
-The focus of the campaign is to highlight various neighborhoods and amenities offered in the county, introducing viewers to and encouraging viewers to visit those areas, and in the process providing them with a wider range of housing options and neighborhoods to consider when seeking housing.
-As a result of the collaboration, a video titled "My Neighborhood," featuring Reston, Virginia, has been produced and is available for viewing on video on demand on Channel 16 and via the county's Facebook and YouTube channels.
-The agency is considering engaging in future efforts to profile and promote other communities in the county, with a goal of eventual viewership in the Washington metro area.
+Office of Human Rights and Equity Programs (OHREP) staff worked with Channel 16, the county's local TV station, to produce a video highlighting various neighborhoods and amenities offered in the county, encouraging viewers to visit those areas and providing them with a wider range of housing options and neighborhoods to consider when seeking housing.
+As a result of the collaboration, a video titled My Neighborhood, featuring Reston, Virginia, is available for viewing on video on demand on Channel 16 and via the county's Facebook and YouTube channels.
+The agency is considering profiling and promoting other communities in the county, with a goal of eventual viewership in the Washington metro area.